 One of the key tasks for any startup is pitching your business.
 Whether it be to potential investors, lenders, future partners, etc. Conveying information compellingly is difficult so creating a narrative is helpful.
 As with any narrative, stories are best told with pictures.

 Presentations with bullet points and lots of text are ill-advised…and some very influential people agree.
 Google CEO Sundar Pichai used only about 40 words over the course of 12 slides in his presentation at the company’s developers conference this year.
 One researcher concludes that the average PowerPoint presentation contains 40 words per slide.
 The slides in Sundar’s presentation mainly contained pictures and animations.
-The slides with text were only used to succinctly described the image.
+The slides with text were only used to succinctly describe the image.

 This is because it is difficult for the brain to do two things at once: namely, read and listen.
 However, looking and listening is much easier.